Intermittency in the small-time behavior of L\'evy processes: Introduction

-We note that in addition to \cite{ivanovs2018zooming}, there exists a large body of literature related to the small-time behavior of L\'evy processes: \cite{bertoin2008passage,maller2009small,doney2002stability,aurzada2013small,maller2015strong}.
+We note that there exists a large body of literature related to the small-time behavior of L\'evy processes: \cite{bertoin2008passage,maller2009small,maller2008convergence,doney2002stability,aurzada2013small,maller2015strong,ivanovs2018zooming}.
 Small-time behavior of moments of L\'evy processes has been investigated in \cite{figueroa2008small} (see also \cite{woerner2003variational,jacod2007asymptotic,asmussen2001approximations}).
 However, these results apply only to moments of the order greater than the Blumenthal-Getoor index of the process.
 We provide here the asymptotics for the full range of positive order moments provided that \eqref{e:intr2} converges to a non-trivial limit.
 In \cite{deng2015shift}, bounds are established for absolute moments of general L\'evy processes applicable both for small and large time.

 The paper is organized as follows.
 We start with some preliminaries in Section \ref{sec2} and discuss the notion of intermittency in small-time in Section \ref{sec3}.
-In Section \ref{sec4} we establish asymptotic behavior of moments and in Section \ref{sec5} we show that L\'evy processes may exhibit different rates of decay in small-time limit.
-In Section \ref{sec6} we shortly discuss the so-called multifractal formalism which relates behavior of moments with the sample path properties of the process.
+In Section \ref{sec4} we establish asymptotic behavior of moments.
+In Section \ref{sec5} we shortly discuss the so-called multifractal formalism which relates behavior of moments with the sample path properties of the process.